 Although this is a case which has been decided upon, it is not a ‘reported decision’ and as such cannot be relied upon.
 Nevertheless, it provides basis for arguing for support in other schools.

 The current guidance frameworks for the management of Type 1 diabetes in a school setting differ in Wales and England.
 In England, the Children and Families Act 2014 came into force on 1 September 2014.
 Section 100 contains a statutory duty to support pupils with medical conditions, meaning that in practice schools must make additional arrangements for supporting pupils at schools with medical conditions.
 This legislation does not apply to schools in Wales.

 There is a concern that the rights of children and young people with medical needs in Wales during the school day are not protected in law to the same level as children in England, putting them at risk of an academic and health disadvantage in comparison.

 Welsh Government originally published a guidance document, ‘Access to Education and Support for Children & Young People with Medical Needs’ in 2010.
 After a lengthy consultation period, we are now awaiting a revised version which is due for release by the end of 2016.
 Documents relating to the consultation, including the initial draft, can be found here:

 Whilst we welcome the updating of the guidance document, it is not part of a legislative framework.

 Our team in Wales is working with over 15 other organisations (including the Royal College of Paediatric & Child Health and the Children & Young People’s Wales Diabetes Network), the NHS and parents to influence legislative change in Wales.

-You can read our latest report ‘Type 1 diabetes in schools in Wales: An Excellent Chance’ here (761 KB).
+You can read our latest report ‘Type 1 diabetes in schools in Wales: An Excellent Chance’ here (PDF, 761 KB).